Policies and Procedures

 - We develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including the attendance at case conferences.

 - We keep written records of concern about children, even when there is no need to refer the matter immediately.
-All concerns should be written on an Alert form and handed in to a member of the designated team immediately.
+All concerns should be written on an CPOMS and handed in to a member of the designated team immediately.

 - We ensure all records are kept securely and separate from the main pupil file and in a locked location.